psychogun/psychogun.github.io/docs/linux/Installation-of-UniFi-Video-on-Ubuntu.md

 {: .no_toc }
 This is how I installed `unifi-video` on an Ubuntu 20.04 server, to use with my Home Assistant installation.

-However, Unifi-Video is deprecated; [https://help.ui.com/hc/en-us/articles/360057458834-Accessing-UniFi-Video-after-End-of-Support](https://help.ui.com/hc/en-us/articles/360057458834-Accessing-UniFi-Video-after-End-of-Support) - so later on I'll write down how I could utilize RTSP directly from camera.
+Even though Unifi-Video is deprecated; [https://help.ui.com/hc/en-us/articles/360057458834-Accessing-UniFi-Video-after-End-of-Support](https://help.ui.com/hc/en-us/articles/360057458834-Accessing-UniFi-Video-after-End-of-Support) - you are still able to install it.
+It will not receive any security updates or further development, so it might be not that wise to expose this instance fully on the world wide web, but hide it behind a VPN if you are connecting externally.

-The latest version I've found is 3.10.13.
+The latest version I've found of `unifi-video` was ~~3.10.11~~ 3.10.13.

 <details open markdown="block">
   <summary>